April 10, 2026 · Essay 024

 That won’t solve every problem.
 But it’s the only path I see that ends in neither standstill nor chaos.

 We have to start talking about it.
 And we have to start working with tools that push back on us when we’re going too fast.
 AI that slows AI down.
-That’s the architecture of the next ten years.
+That’s the architecture of the coming years.
 Those who don’t build it become part of the headlines, not part of the solution.

 Sources on Mythos